Sharesale

 Date:

-Former Seven Arts CEO Peter Hoffman accused of masterminding a fraudulent scheme in Louisiana.
+Former Seven Arts Entertainment CEO Peter Hoffman accused of masterminding a fraudulent film tax credit scheme in Louisiana.

-The former CEO of the Seven Arts Entertainment is under scrutiny after facing yet another indictment for allegedly stealing from the .
+The former CEO of the Seven Arts Entertainment is under scrutiny after facing yet another indictment for allegedly stealing money from the government.

 According to Deadline, federal prosecutors filed a 22 count indictment against, Peter Hoffman, his former business partner and New Orleans-based actor and film producer, Michael Arata and Hoffman’s ex-wife, Susan Hoffman.
 Together they were able to obtain $1.13 million dollars in Louisiana tax credits without ever doing the work that they told Louisiana state officials they were going to do in return.